kubeflow/website/gen-api-reference/README.md

 1. Set the `GEN_DOCS` variable to where you have gen-crd-api-reference extracted.

-1. Make sure that your `$GOPATH` is set up correctly.
+1. Set the `WEBSITE_ROOT` variable to where your website repository is cloned.

-1. Go to the directory where your API repository is cloned.
+1. Go to the directory where your **API repository** is cloned.
 The tool assumes that you are at the root of the repo, and that your GOPATH is set properly.
 For example:
 ```
 cd $GOPATH/src/github.com/kubeflow/tf-operator/